richbruzzese/techdegree_project5/README.md

  Building an Employee Directory

 Employee Directory using Random User API.
 Generates a random list of 12 employees.
-Clicking employee displays a modal with more information on the employee Function to toggle between employees enabled
+Clicking employee displays a modal with more information Previous and Next buttons allow user to cycle between employees

 Search function will display modal for the employee item.